 - Blood tests from the mother’s blood circulation system to get a clue on the DNA of the fetus devoid of any cells can help in determining the probability of any chromosomal disorder.

 - Using an ultrasound will help you to check the structure internally.

 - Test the tissues from the area surrounding a fetus, also known as Chorionic Villus Sampling Test.

 - Get a test by withdrawing the Amniotic fluid, called Amniocentesis.

 Apart from all these tests, you can refer to some genetic counsellor and discuss on the family history to determine any chances of genetic abnormalities.

 Extra Postnatal care for child and aged mothers

 Once you have a smooth delivery, postnatal care is very much required for both the mother and the child.

-Remember, post-birth, children to aged mothers require special care with regards to their nutrition, medication etc.
+Remember, post-birth, children to aged mothers require special care with regards to their nutrition, medication, etc.

 To conclude on situations relating to children born to aged mothers, one can say that several complications always follow such pregnancies.
-Of course, there remain chances of chromosomal abnormalities like Down syndrome, but if you under genetic counseling you can predetermine chances and antenatal care will ensure a healthy baby.
+Of course, there remain chances of chromosomal abnormalities like Down syndrome, but if you are under genetic counseling you can predetermine chances and antenatal care will ensure a healthy baby.